3 things you don't know about Izwan Mahbud

-Izwan Mahbud is back in the S.League, having signed a contract recently to join up with the star-studded Tampines Rovers line-up.
+Izwan Mahbud will be turning out for Tampines Rovers again this season.
 Here are some things you probably didn't know about the budding superstar.

 1. I’m a family man

 I love my family a lot.
 Even though I occasionally quarrel with them, I love them a lot.
 They’ve supported me all the way through and without them, I'd be nowhere.